-Côte d'Ivoire produces and exports crude oil, and refines imported crude oil products.
-On December 31, 2016, Côte d'Ivoire's natural reserves were estimated by PETROCI (Société Nationale d'Opérations Pétrolières de la Côte d'Ivoire) at 280 million barrels of crude oil and 1,825 billion cubic feet of natural gas.
-Taking into account existing reserves, the current level of production of natural gas could be maintained until 2034 and the current level of production of crude oil until 2029.
-Since October 2011, twelve exploratory drillings and three appraisal drillings have been made over the Ivorian sedimentary basin.
-Exploratory drilling resulted in the discovery of five oil deposits and their reserves are currently being assessed.
-Six exploration and appraisal wells were completed in 2015.
-In December 2014, Côte d'Ivoire signed production sharing agreements with Exxon Mobil for two ultra-deepwater blocks in the Gulf of Guinea.
+Côte d'Ivoire produces and mostly exports crude oil, and refines imported crude oil to satisfy its domestic market.
+On 31 December 2017, Côte d'Ivoire's natural reserves amounted to an estimated 156.6 million barrels of crude oil and 818.7 billion cubic feet of natural gas.
+Taking into account existing reserves, approximately 38% of hydrocarbons remain to be produced.
+Since October 2011, 20 exploratory drillings and nine appraisal drillings have been made over the Ivorian sedimentary basin.
+Exploratory drilling resulted in the discovery of seven hydrocarbon deposits.
+Three exploration wells and an appraisal well were completed in 2017.
+In 2017, ExxonMobil completed the two ultra-deep water blocks, for which agreements were signed in December 2014.
+Oil promotional campaigns carried out by the Government resulted in the signing of nine shared production contracts (Contrats de Partage de Production) in 2017, of which five were with the BP and KOSMOS consortium, including on the two blocks completed by ExxonMobil.

-Côte d'Ivoire and Ghana share a maritime border that is currently non-delimited.
+The maritime border between Côte d'Ivoire and Ghana has been officially defined, following the ruling rendered by the International Tribunal for the Law of the Sea on 23 September 2017.
+This new border will allow Côte d'Ivoire to more smoothly pursue its exploration projects with its oil partners.
+These two countries shared a maritime border that had until now remained non-delimited.
 In 2008, both countries established a mixed Commission responsible for the delimitation of this border.
 From 2008 to 2014, the mixed Commission held a series of meetings with the goal of reaching a consensus with regard to the borderline.
 The parties recommended different methods for the delineation of the border.
-In September 2014, although the parties had consistently favored a negotiated solution, Ghana chose to appeal to the International Tribunal for the Law of the Sea to settle the issue of the delimitation of the maritime border between the two countries.
+In September 2014, although the parties had consistently favoured a negotiated solution, Ghana chose to appeal to the International Tribunal for the Law of the Sea (Tribunal International du Droit de la Mer) to settle the issue of the delimitation of the maritime border between the two countries.
 In the face of this unilateral act, the Ivoirian Government chose, in turn, to appeal to the International Tribunal for the Law of the Sea with regard to this territorial dispute with Ghana.
-Before the proceedings started in September 2014, Tullow Oil discovered hydrocarbon deposits in the disputed area.
-Notwithstanding the ongoing proceedings, Tullow Oil has arranged the financing for the exploitation of these deposits.
-On February 27, 2015, Côte d'Ivoire filed a request for precautionary measures with the International Tribunal for the Law of the Sea, requiring Ghana to cease all exploration and exploitation of oil deposits in the disputed area.
-The Tribunal has rendered a preliminary decision ruling that crude oil and gas extracted since August 2016 will be, as the case may be, re-allocated according to the border to be finally delimited.
-The International Tribunal for the Law of the Sea is expected to take a final decision at the end of September 2017.